 Indeed, this kind of calendar is suitable for nomadic tribes of horsemen, as the war campaigns lasted from spring to autumn.
-This logic was still present in Balkans during the Ottoman rule.
+This logic was still present in the Balkans during the Ottoman rule.
 The groups of guerilla warriors known as Hajduks would go on campaigns between Djurdjevdan and Mitrovdan – days of these two saints.

-But the Day of St. George, known as Djurdjevdan in Balkans, falls on the 6th of May (23. of April in the old Julian calendar).
+But the Day of St. George, known as Djurdjevdan in the Balkans, falls on the 6th of May (23. of April in the old Julian calendar).
 And even though tradition still sees it as the beginning of the spring, the fact is that the spring equinox happens a whole month and a half earlier, on the 22nd of March.

 This means that Slavs preserved the tradition which made sense only between 2,000BC and the beginning of the new era.
 After that period, the constellations had shifted for one and a half months.
 In Thessaloniki of the 5th-6th century AD, let alone Ottoman Balkans, this idea wouldn’t make too much sense. (!)

-But if this tradition is really so old, one would expect to find some archaeological proofs of its existence in Balkans.
+But if this tradition is really so old, one would expect to find some archaeological proofs of its existence in the Balkans.
 And we do have them – in a form of the Thracian horsemen.
 The Thracian relationship with Scythian and Sarmatian tribes is a historical fact.